AntheSevenants/Adjectiveness/README.md

 * The output files were absolutely huge and totalled over 3 GB together.
 * The output files include the sentence contexts of each attestation.
 Since adjectives and participles are so common, my output files come dangerously close to just re-sharing the LassyGroot corpus 'as-is', which I think violates the corpus licence.

 I wrote a [cleaning script](https://github.com/AntheSevenants/Adjectiveness/blob/main/Clean.R) to scrub the sentence contexts and clean up the tokenisation.
-The output files of *this* script are still rather large (~ 800 MB), but could be shared on, for example, Zenodo.
-I will upload the files as soon as possible so my output becomes reproducible.
+The output files of this script are available [here](https://doi.org/10.5281/zenodo.7687548).